NovoNordisk-OpenSource/public__openstudybuilder__proj-description/docs/index.md

 ![Diagram of component design](./img/studyBuilderComponents.png)

-**Disclaimer:** The following licenses are planned to be used.
-The final release might switch to different common open-source licenses due to possible license conflicts of used packages.
+The following licenses are planned to be used.

 Core components will be shared under MIT and applications will be shared under the GPLv3 copyleft license.
-The Clinical MDR and OpenStudyBuilder system consist of the following components exptected to be released under the mentioned open-source licenses.
+The Clinical MDR and OpenStudyBuilder system consist of the following components expected to be released under the mentioned open-source licenses.

-System Component (License) | Technology (Git repository) | Description -- | -- | --
+System Component (License) | Technology | Description -- | -- | --
-OpenStudyBuilder App (GPLv3) | Vue.js using Vuetify library (OpenStudyBuilder) | JavaScript based web application with the UI for creating the study definition specification, maintaining library standards.
+OpenStudyBuilder App (GPLv3) | Vue.js using Vuetify library | JavaScript based web application with the UI for creating the study definition specification, maintaining library standards.
 The OpenStudyBuilder app holds two main modules: Library and Studies
-OpenStudyBuilder Documentation Portal (CC-BY-4.0 and GPLv3/MIT) | Vuepress (documentation-portal) | Markdown based documentation portal with OpenStudyBuilder Introduction, User Guides, System Documentation, Data Models and more.
+OpenStudyBuilder Documentation Portal (CC-BY-4.0 and MIT) | Vuepress | Markdown based documentation portal with OpenStudyBuilder Introduction, User Guides, System Documentation, Data Models and more.
-Clinical MDR API Specification (MIT) | OpenAPI Specification / Swagger (clinical-mdr-api-spec) | Off-line documentation of the API.
-Clinical MDR API (GPLv3) | Phyton using FAST API framework (clinical-mdr-api) | Python based web application based on FAST API framework supporting all CRUD actions to the database, access control, versioning, workflows and data integrity rules.
+Clinical MDR API (GPLv3) | Phyton using FAST API framework | Python based web application based on FAST API framework supporting all CRUD actions to the database, access control, versioning, workflows and data integrity rules.
+Clinical MDR API Specification (MIT) | OpenAPI Specification / Swagger | Off-line documentation of the API.
-Clinical MDR (MIT) | Cypher (neo4j-mdr-db) | Clinical MDR logical and physical data models, database constraint definitions, procedures and functions.
+Clinical MDR (MIT) | Cypher | Clinical MDR logical and physical data models, database constraint definitions, procedures and functions.
 Needs to run on a Neo4j database.
 Graph Database (Neo4j free edition or licenced enterprise edition) | Neo4j native graph database (not part of repository, usable through neo4j.com) | A labelled property graph database engine, for more info see [Graph database concepts - Getting Started (neo4j.com)](https://neo4j.com/docs/getting-started/current/graphdb-concepts/) and [Neo4j Graph Platform - Developer Guides](https://neo4j.com/developer/)
-Standards Import (GPLv3) | Python and Cypher (mdr-standards-import) | Import programs connecting to CDISC Library, downloading files to cloud storage, reading these into staging database, and then inserting data into Clinical MDR database.
+Standards Import (GPLv3) | Python and Cypher | Import programs connecting to CDISC Library, downloading files to cloud storage, reading these into staging database, and then inserting data into Clinical MDR database.
+Data Import (MIT) | Python and Cypher | Importing other data like sponsor specific data standards as well as sample and test data.

 ## Maintenance